The extent of intergalactic metal enrichment from galactic winds during the Cosmic Dawn: Wind-driven bubbles

 The luminosity term in the pressure equation is made up of two components:

 Here $L_{w}$ is the energy injected by stellar feedback and $L_{\rm comp}$ is the rate at which the thermal energy is lost to Compton cooling.
 For the first,

-where $f_\star$ is determined for normal galaxies as described in Section~\ref{sec:galaxy_model} and $\epsilon_k$ is the fraction of this energy released in the wind.
+where $f_\star$ is determined for normal galaxies as described in Section~\ref{sec:galaxy_model}.
 As described in Section \ref{ssec: burst}, in the Pop III model, this component is set to zero after the initial burst of star formation.

 $L_{\rm comp}$ is the energy lost through inverse Compton cooling, where energy is transferred from a hot charged particle in the wind to a cosmic microwave background (CMB) photon through scattering; while this process is very slow in the present Universe, the increased CMB energy density at $z > 6$ can make it important (and potentially observable, as we will explore in Section~\ref{ssec:CMB_effects}).
 The rate energy is lost through this process is